kmahyyg/mremoteng-decrypt/README.md

 # mRemoteNG Decrypt

-Use for Decrypt mRemoteNG v1.76 Config.
+Use for Decrypt mRemoteNG v1.75+ Config.
+For v1.74 and lower, use Python version with `_legacy` suffix.

 Usage: `java -jar <JAR FILE> <ENCRYPTED TEXT> [Custom Password]`